andyyu2004/sumaria/deliverables/d3/README.final.md

       * Address
       * Prefered name, gender, birth date
       * Phone Number
-  * Users can also view their profile page and their personal information by clicking on their profile picture (In the top right corner)
+* View their profile page and their personal information by clicking on their profile picture (In the top right corner)
-  * On the profile page they can edit their stored user information.
+  * On the profile page they can edit and update their stored user information.
+  * By clicking the user icon in the profile, user can switch views between private profile (editable) and public profile (read only)

 ## Instructions

  * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above
  * If you cannot deploy your application for technical reasons, please let your TA know at the beginning of the iteration.
 You will need to demo the application to your partner either way.

  Users can navigate to the web page http://35.245.128.20 to access the website.
  Through the login/signup button they can create an account by supplying the information noted above.

 #### The side bar contains the following options:

 * Note the user must be logged in to use any site features.
 * Home:
   * The first page you see when opening the website.